 1: Introduction

 This document is a user guide to support Benchmark programs by automating benchmark record data updates from Standard Energy Efficiency Data (SEED) Platform to Salesforce.com.
 The automation is provided via MuleSoft Anypoint Platform Community Edition API.
-The MuleSoft API provides one way data flow, with Property records in SEED updating records in a Salesforce managed package called the “OEI Package” [1].
+The MuleSoft API provides one-way data flow, with Property records in SEED updating records in a Salesforce managed package called the “OEI Package” [1].

 This automation was developed to support a pilot project with the City of San Francisco.
 It is an open source solution that can be configured to meet the needs of other organizations interested in benchmarking data management using SEED and Salesforce.
 Prior to using this guide, the OEI Benchmark Implementation Guide should be followed to setup an implementation of the OEI Benchmark solution [2].